-- If we let all these parties go their own way, we run different risks:
+If all these parties have their way, we run several different risks:

 - Cherry picking: only the most profitable streets are served;

-Multiplication of the number of network operators: The consolidation of network operators to seven regional grid operators that has been achieved in the last decades is canceled out again.
+- Network operators multiply: the consolidation of network operators to seven regional grid operators that has been achieved in the last decades is canceled out.